 Scarlett Rose Leithold was discovered by a talent scout in an airport at the age of 14.
-Today, she is the stunning face of Brandy Melville, the controversial teen clothing brand known for offering only one size.

 However, the controversy surrounding the company’s promotion of a single body image doesn’t stop with their models — Leithold revealed to NextShark how she also struggled with her own body image and what she’s doing now to help women everywhere be more comfortable in their own skin.